Compliance and enforcement

 -

-We have published new guidance on Manufacturing, supplying and advertising compounded medicines lawfully, to support compliance with Australia’s regulatory requirements. -
+We have published new guidance on advertising restrictions for prescription medicines.
+This is to help individuals and businesses comply with Australia’s regulatory requirements.

 Latest publications